Manslaughter Defense Attorney in Phoenix, Arizona

 For offenders who have prior felonies, or if it is ruled that the manslaughter was a dangerous offense, which occurs if a deadly weapon was used during the incident, then the sentencing can go well beyond 12.5 years in prison.
 A sentence can also include probation, jail time, and/or fines and surcharges.

-If you are facing charges of manslaughter in Arizona, it is strongly advised that you get in touch with a skilled lawyer who can evaluate your case and prepare all possible defenses.
+If you are facing charges of manslaughter in Arizona, it is strongly advised that you get in touch with our competent Phoenix criminal defense lawyer who can evaluate your case and prepare all possible defenses.
+Our criminal defense law firm will aggressively challenge the case of the prosecution and negotiate to have your charges dismissed or reduced.
+Using a variety of strategies and defenses, we have been able to secure acquittals and not guilty judgments.

 At Howard Snader Law, we will work with you to reduce your charges and keep you out of jail.
 Talk to our experienced Phoenix criminal defense attorneys now.